Speak with a safari expert

 3. Cheetah – Acinonyx jubatus

 Fleet-of-foot yet slight and retiring, the cheetah is something of an odd one out.
-As the fastest land mammal in the world, it also boasts the highest hunting success rate of the big cats but is constantly harassed by other larger predators and regularly loses its hard-won meals.
-Cheetah hunt mainly during the day to reduce competition with the nocturnal predators, hence the characteristic “tear marks” that run from the corners of the eyes to the mouth which help to reduce the glare from the sun.
+As the fastest land mammal in the world, it also boasts the highest hunting success rate of the big cats, but is constantly harassed by other larger predators and regularly loses its hard-won meals.
+Cheetahs hunt mainly during the day to reduce competition with the nocturnal predators, hence the characteristic “tear marks” that run from the corners of the eyes to the mouth, which help to reduce the glare from the sun.
+Five subspecies of cheetah are recognised, two of which occur in Africa: A. j. jubatus across southern and eastern Africa, and the critically endangered A. j. soemmeringii in the Horn of Africa.

 big cats cheetah